parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 Now that we can save Athena results we can run some searches!
 The very last step to doing that is to import the table we want to search into Athena using another AWS service - Glue.
 However, to save time, this has already been done prior to the workshop by the instructor.

-> For the detailed instructions on using AWS Glue to add a table to Athena, visit the Supplementary Text (section: **Instructions for AWS Glue**)!
+> For the detailed instructions on using AWS Glue to add a table to Athena, visit the Supplementary Text: **Instructions for AWS Glue**!

 ## Exploring Athena Tables